Aletashidelek/G2-Esport-Data-Analysis/README.md

 ## Project Overview
 This data analysis project aims to provide insights into G2 Esports' performance in the LEC throughout 2024.
 By examining game data, I seek to gain a deeper understanding of G2's playstyle, the factors contributing to their competitiveness, and the strengths and weaknesses of their players.
 Additionally, I hope to foster greater engagement between G2 fans and their favorite team, helping them to better know the players through the lens of data.

+## Data Source
+Dataset was obtained in csv file from https://oracleselixir.com/tools/downloads, which is maintained and updated daily by Tim Sevenhuysen.

 ## Tools
 - Excel - For data cleaning and wrangling
 - Tableau - For data analysis and visualization